 (a) Process controls.
 When required by the department, an Operations Plan must:

-(A) Describe how the facility will monitor and record compost processing parameters including nutrient balance (C:N ratio), moisture content, aeration, pH and temperature and compost retention time; and
+(A) Describe how the facility will monitor and record compost processing parameters appropriate for the aerobic or anaerobic technology, including nutrient balance (C:N ratio), moisture content, aeration, pH and temperature,retention time, biogas generation and storage, digestate generation and storage;

-(B) Include a mass balance calculation showing all feedstocks and amendments and all products produced.
-The mass balance calculation must be detailed and use a standard unit of measurement throughout.
+(B) Include a mass balance calculation showing all feedstocks and amendments and all products produced, with the mass balance calculation being detailed and using a standard unit of measurement throughout; and

 (C) Include any other information required by the department.